Skip to main content

 Notice periods for dismissal under Dutch employment law

 In Dutch employment law, employers are required to adhere to notice periods when dismissing an employee.
 Notice requirements depend on the contractual arrangements or the length of service (when reference is made to the statutory notice period).
 In cases where dismissal is due to serious misconduct or repeated violations of labour laws, no prior notice may be necessary and employer can fire for urgent cause.
+For more information on the various methods of terminating employment, employers should consult a legal professional.

 Employers must provide employees with written notification regarding their dismissal along with all relevant information such as reasons for dismissal and effective date of termination.
 This document can also include details about any applicable severance pay or other benefits due upon the end of employment.